The 2020 winning recipient of the Terry J. Cox Poetry Award

 I began to shape words on a page when I could first hold a pencil and still have a notebook with “juvenilia” painstakingly printed on those sheets of grayish, fat-lined paper that graced elementary classrooms in the sixties.
 Happily, none of my earliest efforts found their way to print, although I have published poems (often) and essays and stories (on occasion) for most of my adult life, in numerous journals and anthologies, as well as four chapbooks, two of which (God Puts on the Body of a Deer, from Main Street Rag, and Thalassa, from Finishing Line Press) remain in print.
 I have been a Fellow at the Virginia Center for the Creative Arts and at the Cathedral College of the National Cathedral and have also enjoyed numerous writing retreats in the peace and solitude of the hermitages at the Valle Crucis Conference Center, where many of these poems had their genesis.

 I write this in April 2020, in a time that is anything but peaceful for most of us — in the midst of a pandemic, many “sheltering in place,” others at risk every day, all of us, in one way or another, concerned for the future.
 What a bizarre time to sign a contract for my first full-length manuscript.
 What a perfect time, as writers, musicians, actors, and artists see their work shared online in an effort to ease the isolation and fear of our communities.
 I am delighted that this book will be “birthed” by a press that values connection among its writers and staff and engagement with the wider community.
 I hope it will bring light to someone I will never meet, as other writers have so often given words to my own struggles, offered me light and hope and a path out of darkness.

-Regal House Publishing is delighted, and proud, to publish The Woman Who Lives Without Money in the fall of 2021.
+Regal House Publishing is delighted, and proud, to publish The Woman Who Lives Without Money in the spring of 2022.